-This work was aimed at reducing the computational cost of the probabilistic electrical resistivity tomography (ERT) inversion.
+This work was aimed at reducing the computational cost of the probabilistic ERT inversion.
 To this end, we trained a ResNet network to learn the non-linear mapping between the model parameters and the associated data.
-This approach replaces the computationally complex finite-elements (FE) forward modelling with the more computationally efficient network predictions.
+This approach replaces the computationally complex FE forward modeling with the more computationally efficient network predictions.
 This reduced the average time needed for a forward evaluation of several orders of magnitude.
-In both synthetic and field experiments, the modelling error introduced by the network approximation was one order of magnitude lower than the expected data variability related to noise contamination.
-This modelling error has been quantified and properly propagated into the final estimates.
+In both synthetic and field experiments, the modeling error introduced by the network approximation was one order of magnitude lower than the expected data variability related to noise contamination.
+This modeling error has been quantified and properly propagated into the final estimates.
 The synthetic and field examples demonstrated that a neural network can be used to describe a (relatively) complex forward operator.
 Our examples also illustrated the applicability of the approach and that it provides most likely solutions and uncertainty assessments comparable to those achieved with the FE forward modeling.

 The main challenge of this methodology might be generating a large enough training set.
 Indeed the forward model needs to be evaluated as many times as the size of the training set.
 This procedure may be time-consuming, but need to be done only once, and it is also easily parallelizable.
 Once trained the ResNet model is applicable only for the specific acquisition layout assumed for the training phase.
-If the recording geometry changes, a new training set needs to be generated, and a new learning phase must be run.
-Moreover, note that in our examples, the training data were generated according to a specific prior distribution.
-Thus, if the prior assumptions change, a new training set needs to be created and a new network needs to be trained.
-An alternative approach might be generating the training set according to a much broader prior model, namely, a prior model that generates realizations with larger spatial variability.
+If the recording geometry changes a new training set needs to be generated, and a new learning phase must be run.
+Moreover, note that in our examples the training data was generated according to a specific prior distribution.
+Thus, if the prior assumptions change, a new training set needs to be generating the training set according to a much broader prior model, namely, a prior model that generates realizations with larger spatial variability.
 Such a training set could be used to learn a forward mapping to be used for a wider range of possible prior assumptions without the need for multiple retraining.
 Another possibility is to apply transfer learning techniques to update the internal parameters of a previously trained network when the distribution of the new prior differs from that assumed during the training procedure.
-These may be subjects for future research.
-In any case, our results demonstrated that the network can be successfully trained also with a relatively small training set.
-Moreover, both the Markov chain Monte Carlo and ensemble smoother with multiple data assimilation algorithms will need many more forward evaluations than the size of the training set we considered.
+These may be subjects for future researches.
+In any case, it is worth noting that our results demonstrated that the network can be successfully trained also with a relatively small training set.
+Moreover, both the MCMC and ES-MDA algorithms will need many more forward evaluations than the size of the training set we considered.
 The main benefit of the presented approach is that it provides an alternative forward that is much faster than the FE code.
-This allows using sampling-based approaches to solve the probabilistic ERT inversion with a reasonable computational cost and using limited hardware resources.
-The approach can also be applied to reduce the computational complexity of other non-linear inverse problems that have to be solved through a stochastic sampling over the parameter space.
+This allows using samplingbased approaches to solve the probabilistic ERT inversion with a reasonable computational cost and using limited hardware resources.
+The approach can be also applied to reduce the computational complexity of other non-linear inverse problems that have to be solved through a stochastic sampling over the parameter space.